teng2023/Snake/README.md

 ## Introduction

-A classic game written by C.
+A classic game written by C, compiled by CodeBlocks.

 ## Download and play
 Download "bin/Debug/snake.exe"